ydah/rubocop-extension-template/README.md

 - [Use this template](https://github.com/ydah/rubocop-extension-template) to create a new extension
 - Replace all occurrences of `your_extension` with your extension name
 - Replace all occurrences of `YourExtension` with your extension class name
-- Replace all occurrences of `Your Extension` with your extension description
+- Replace all occurrences of `Your Extension` with your extension name
 - Remove descriptions and files related to the example cop `YourExtension/Example`
 - You can now start writing your own cops
   - Run `bundle exec rake 'new_cop[YourExtension/YourCop]'` to generate a new cop